 Lithic analyses of the assemblage from a rock crystal extraction site dated to the Late Mesolithc.
-The site is located near the Fuorcla da Strem (on the border of the cantons of Uri and the Grisons) at 2815masl in the Swiss Alps.
+This glacial archaeological site is located near the Fuorcla da Strem (on the border of the cantons of Uri and the Grisons) at 2815masl in the Swiss Alps.

 Sutz-Lattrigen, Hauptstrasse 57, 59, 59a

 With a small team of the Archäologischer Dienst, Kt.
-Bern, I carried out the rescue excavation (July 2017 – march 2018) of a newly discovered Middle – Late Bronze Age settlement above the southern shores of the Lac du Bienne.
-First results are to be published in the Annuaire Archéologie bernoise 2018.
+Bern, I carried out the rescue excavation (July 2017 – March 2018) of a newly discovered Middle/Late Bronze Age settlement above the southern shores of the Lac du Bienne.
+First results have been published in the Annuaire Archéologie bernoise 2018.

 August 2015 I was part of a small team excavating this newly discovered Early Mesolithic site in the Bisistal, canton Schwyz in central Switzerland.
 The results of this very succesful excavation was published in the 2016 volume of the Jahrbuch Archäologie Schweiz.